jadiazcl/jadiazcl/README.md

 # Hello Everyone! 👨🏽‍💻 ![](https://visitor-badge.glitch.me/badge?page_id=Jor-Diaz)

-I'm a a Geometric Meshes Researcher and Full-Stack developer from Chile, based in Santiago.
+I'm a a Geometric Meshes Researcher from Chile, based in Santiago.

 ## 📋 About Me